p058/p058.github.io/_posts/2018-02-10-yolo-object-detection.markdown

 bbox = torch.cat([bx, by, bw, bh], 2)
 ```

-**Step 3** : The above image has all the predictions from the CNN, but we only need those predictions where
+**Step 3** : The above image has all the predictions, but we only need those predictions where there is an
-there is an object, so we filter based on the objectness score.
-We set object_threshold to 0.4 and filter the
+object, so we filter based on the objectness score.
+We set object_threshold to 0.4 and filter the predictions.
-predictions.
-Plotting the filtered predictions would like this:
+Plotting the filtered predictions would look like this:

 ![img_with_filtered_outputs]({{site.baseurl}}/images/img_with_filtered_outputs.png){:class="img-responsive"}